 It is easier to get lost in the story of another than it is to look into the mirror.
 My family moved around throughout childhood, and storytelling was a way for me to adapt.
 Elaborate fantasies would take center stage in my mind whenever I felt out of place.

 These works tell stories about the environment and people close to me, yet, buried beneath the paint, they hold space for a dormant self narrative.
 The triptychs created in the last two years were inspired by the magic realism of photographer David Hilliard.
 What A Tool and Garden of Confusion refract Hilliard’s multi panel commentary on masculinity, with the linear breaks in these pieces representing the intersectionality of gender.
 Both direct experience and imagination make up our desire to define reality.
-The viewer inserts their own narrative and identify into the emptiness between panels to fill a need for completeness.

 Please contact me for any inquiries about private commissions or sales of original work at email@example.com